-The weird, wonderful and extravagant touch down on the Cote d'Azur for the Monaco Yacht Show
+Monaco Yacht Show: Weird, wonderful and extravagant

-The 26th edition of the Monaco Yacht begins Wednesday on the picturesque Cote d'Azur.
+The 26th edition of the Monaco Yacht Show begins Wednesday on the picturesque Cote d'Azur.
 Here are some of the weird, wonderful and extravagant vessels that will be on display.

 Floating at 70 meters in length, one of the star attractions at this year's show is the Galactica Supernova.

-With a top speed of 30 knots (35mph), she is one of the fastest superyachts in the world.
-Galactica Supernova is unique, as she combines high speed with long range and low fuel consumption.
+With a top speed of 30 knots (35 mph), she is one of the fastest superyachts in the world.
+Galactica Supernova combines high speed with long range and low fuel consumption.

 Built with fixed pitch propellers and a Rolls Royce central booster jet, she is not only fast but also highly maneuverable in all sea conditions and extremely quiet.